sylhare/Type-on-Strap/pages/application.md

 <p align="justify">
 <a href='https://docs.google.com/forms/d/e/1FAIpQLSd5O5LtxDw9IMLfRGrPsSzYgcsqA5T6XvYiwrcEXIQPvEHHlQ/viewform?usp=dialog'>Application Form</a><br>
-<i>Deadline: February 28, 2025 (17:00 CET).
-Selected applicants will be notified no later than March 31.</i>
+<i>Deadline (extended due to a new agreement with the Digital Discovery journal): March 25, 2025 (17:00 CET).
+Selected applicants will be notified no later than April 6.</i>
 </p><br>